 Collaboration on design source files

-The community maintains several design files for this guide and related projects.
+In the spirit of open design, the community maintains several design files for this guide and related projects.
 You can duplicate, use and modify them as you like.

 These files are licensed under CC-BY and you may use them freely for personal and commercial purposes.
 It would be fantastic if you could also help improve the work with comments, feedback and edits.